2021 Royal Caribbean Cruise Planning Guide

 If you have a cruise booked in 2021, or are trying to figure out when to book a cruise in 2021, I hope this guide provides some helpful guidelines for answering a few questions and help get you on the right track for a Royal Caribbean cruise.

 If there is one mantra any cruise in 2021 will have, it is to expect changes.
-What we know in January versus March versus July is going to adjust greatly.
+What we know in July versus October versus December is going to adjust greatly.
 The key is to be as flexible as possible when beginning the cruise planning process to ensure you are not caught in a tough spot.
+If you’re traveling now through Summer 2021, consult the Summer 2021 Cruise Planning Guide.

 If all the cancelled cruises of 2020 have taught us anything, it is important to be aware of Royal Caribbean's flexible cancellation policies, and keep tabs on what is happening with the cruise line getting government approval to sail again.